Solution of lepton $g-2$ anomalies with nonlocal QED: Summary

 \section{Summary}

 In summary, we studied the anomalous magnetic moments of leptons in nonlocal QED which is the simple extension of the standard model.
 The nonlocal part of the strength tension of QED generates the modified photon propagator, while the nonlocal electron-photon interaction leads to the momentum dependent vertex.
-With the proper choice of $\Lambda_\gamma$ and $\Lambda_l$ in the correlators, the experimental discrepancies $\Delta a_\mu$ and $\Delta a_e$ can be well reproduced.
-Besides their opposite signs, the scale $\Delta a_\mu/\Delta a_e \sim m_\mu^2/m_e^2$ can also be obtained.
-Without introducing any new particles and symmetries, both the $g-2$ anomalies of muon and electron can be explained very well.
-With the same approach, $\Delta a_\tau^{\text{nl}}$ is predicted to be in the range $4.38\times10^{-7}$ to $1.32\times10^{-5}$ with a broad range of parameters, which is certainly covered by the large experimental uncertainty.
-This unique solution to lepton $g-2$ anomalies is quite different from all the other methods where new particles and interactions were introduced without exception.
+With large enough cutoff parameters $\Lambda_\gamma$ and $\Lambda_l$ in the correlators, the experimental discrepancies $\Delta a_\mu$ and $\Delta a_e^{\text{LKB}}$ can be well obtained.
+Though the discrepancy $\Delta a_e^{\text{B}}$ can not be reproduced, the calculated $\Delta a_e^{\text{nl}}$ can also be negative, but with smaller magnitude than $\Delta a_e^{\text{B}}$.
+Since the introduced $\Lambda$s are sufficiently large, the nonlocal effects to the other physical quantities are negligible.
+Therefore, we provide an explanation for the $g-2$ anomalies of muon and electron without introducing any new particles and symmetries.
+Certainly, the accurate determination of the fine structure constant in the future is very important to constraint the theoretical solutions of $g-2$ anomalies.
+With the same approach, $\Delta a_\tau^{\text{nl}}$ is estimated to be in the range $1.19\times10^{-5}$ to $3.21\times10^{-3}$, which is obviously covered by the large experimental uncertainty $(-0.052,0.013)$.
+This unique solution to lepton $g-2$ anomalies is quite different from all the other methods.
 Nonlocal approach in fundamental interactions could become a complementary direction for precisely testing standard model.